Risk-Based Background Screening in Asia: A Structured Framework

 • Operational complexity increases across multiple countries

-Without a structured framework organizations risk:
+Without a structured framework, organizations risk:

 • Over-collection of personal data